canton-foundation/cips/cprp-resolution.md

 - `goldmansachs.canton` — an institution registers its canonical Canton-native name
 - `treasury.acme.canton` — a delegated subname under `acme.canton` for a treasury desk

 Users type `alice.canton` directly.
-The FQPN infrastructure is invisible — resolvers and namespaces are handled by the SDK, just as DNS root servers and TLD delegation are invisible to web users.
+The FQPN infrastructure is invisible — resolvers and registrars are handled by the SDK, just as DNS root servers and TLD delegation are invisible to web users.

 ### Three-Layer Display Model